Oxlade family via Victoria

 ~

-Arthur Charles Oxlade b 1861 London
+Arthur Charles Oxlade 1861-4

 On 31 Oct 1864, Mrs Oxlade brought Arthur to town from Sandridge and left him in charge of his sister Elizabeth, employed by Mr Edwards, boat builder, near Princes Bridge.
 Arthur was accustomed to the water with boats from being with his father at scullage.
-Elizabeth saw him in the the house at about 3.45 pm.
+Elizabeth saw him in the house at about 3.45 pm.
 He was missed about half an hour later.
 Search was made for him but he could not anywhere be found.
 On 3 Nov there was a news report that he was missing, described as of fair complexion, wearing a white pinafore and straw hat with blue ribbon.
 On 4 Nov 1864 at about 7 am, a body was found floating in the Yarra River, just below the falls, and subsequently identified as Arthur by his father Mr B. Oxlade, boatman living at Sandridge.
 At an inquest, the jury verdict was accidental death by drowning.
 (From reports The Age, The Argus and The Herald Tuesday 3 Nov, 8 Nov 1864 and inquest papers.)

 The boat builder was James Edwards, a rowing racer, colleague and sometimes rival of Ben Oxlade (see above).
 For many years, he built, sold and let boats from premises at Yarra River bank, upstream near Princes Bridge.
 By 1865, he was also established at Lake Wendouree, Ballarat.